Luo13631654798/KEDGN/README.md

 ## Datasets

-We prepared to run our code for Raindrop as well as the baseline methods with two healthcare and one human activity dataset.
+We prepared to run our code for TEDGN as well as the baseline methods with four healthcare datasets.

 ### Raw data